 The Australian Department of Education, Skills and Employment (DESE) was directly engaged with the creation of the Joint Statement.
-The Tertiary Education Quality Standards Agency (TEQSA) supports the creation of a joint statement of principles to guide professional accreditation during the COVID-19 pandemic and will have reference to the statement in its own course accreditation activities.
+The Tertiary Education Quality Standards Agency (TEQSA) welcomes and supports the creation of a joint statement of principles to guide professional accreditation during the COVID-19 pandemic and will refer to the statement in its own course accreditation activities.

-In a letter to ACoP dated 1 May 2020, Minister for Education Tehan welcomed our initiative to develop a Joint Statment, in particular at a time when it is important to maximise flexibility and reduce regulatory burdon wherever possible.
-The Minister notes that it is pleasing that we also covered the impact on students regarding the availability of placements, practicums and/or work experience opportunities.
+Minister for Education, Skills and Employability Tehan has welcomed our initiative to develop a Joint Statement, in particular at a time when it is important to maximise flexibility and reduce regulatory burden wherever possible.
+Writing to ACoP, the Minister notes that it is pleasing that we also covered the impact on students regarding the availability of placements, practicums and/or work experience opportunities.
 The Minister also invites updates and feedback from ACoP on the implementation of the Joint Statement including how Government might be able to assist or address any particular matters of concern.

 We agree to work in partnership with each other and with government to adapt higher education courses and registration/accreditation to mitigate and minimise the impact of the COVID-19 pandemic while upholding the continuity, integrity and reputation of Australian higher education and recognising its indispensable contribution to Australia’s well-being and prosperity.Joint Statement of Principles for the Higher Education Sector COVID-19 Response, 5 May 2020